 Electronic forms of communication have developed rapidly in recent years and the vast majority of children have access to a computer and or mobile phone.
 Children are frequently exposed to internet abuse including sexual abuse and bullying by phone is on the increase.
-Any child thought to be the victim of such abuse should therefore be regarded as in need of protection.
+Any child thought to be the victim of such abuse should therefore be regarded as in need of protection whether deemed to be consensual or non consensual.